discourse/wp-discourse/docs/TESTS.md

 ##### Xdebug

 One additional dependency you need in your environment is the php extension Xdebug.
 The installation of Xdebug is environment specific, however we would recommend you use the [Xdebug Installation Wizard](https://xdebug.org/wizard) to ensure your installation is correct.

-For testing purposes Xdebug should be run in ``coverage`` mode, which means that you should have two lines in your ``php.ini`` that look like this
+For testing purposes Xdebug should be run in ``coverage`` mode, which means that you should have a lines in your ``php.ini`` that look like this

 ```
-zend_extension = /path/to/xdebug.so
 xdebug.mode = coverage
 ```

 ### Configuration

 The tests suite is configured by the ``phpunit.xml`` file.
 Read more about the elements in the file, and their usage in the [PHPUnit Documentation](https://phpunit.readthedocs.io).
-Make sure you're viewing the version of the docs that matches the version of PHPUnit being used here, as the elements in that file change significantly between versions.

 #### Coverage